-I've spent a lot of time this week working on the technical details of this site so I haven't had much opportunity to talk about the project itself.
-My goal is to make this site a good resource for people with flat feet with the focus on designing an exercise program for correcting flat feet.
+I’ve spent a lot of time this week working on the technical details of this site so I haven’t had much opportunity to talk about the project itself.
+My goal is to make this site a good resource for people with flat feet with a focus on designing an exercise program for correcting flat feet.

 As part of my regular exercise routine I’ve been including some foot specific exercises, but not in a defined program.
 Part of the reason for waiting before starting a specific program was because of the time commitment for building the site.
 But I also needed to find a way to measure my progress in a somewhat scientific way.

 In addition to tracking my results by taking weekly pictures, I also thought about using the wet foot test as seen below:

 The wet foot test and photos are generally helpful for figuring out your foot type, but they don’t give any real measurements that can be used to track improvement.
 After reading through studies discussing different arch measurement tests I decided that the Staheli arch index would be the easiest and most reliable way to track my progress.